 i: Tuna and Salmon

 Zinc is known to be a mineral found abundantly in healthy eyes and shellfish like oysters serve as one of the best natural sources of this essential mineral.
-It helps in natural production of melanin, a pigment required for eye protection.
+It helps in the natural production of melanin, a pigment required for eye protection.
 Night blindness and cataracts are two of the most common implications of zinc deficiency.
-Moreover, high doses of zinc are also known to slow down the progression of early-stage macular degeneration, and the recommended dose includes 8 milligrams/day for females and 11 milligrams/day for males.
+Zinc supplementation is reported to slow down the progression of age-related macular degeneration (The National Center for Biotechnology Information 2020).

 If sea-food is not on your priority list, you can also get omega-3 in ample supply by consuming fish oil supplements or vegetarian supplements containing flaxseed oil or blackcurrant oil.